Mafruha17/CIDM6330-Spring2025/Assignment 2/README.md

 - **Cardinality & Optionality**: Indicates whether relationships are mandatory or optional.

 **Assignment Project’s ERD**
-The ERD defines the structure of database, depicting the relationships between different entities.
+The ERD defines the structure of the database, depicting the relationships between different entities.
 The selected entities for this project are:

 - **Patient**: Represents individuals receiving healthcare services
 - **Device**: Represents medical devices assigned to patients